• support@madhedgefundtrader.com

 Bitcoin Letter

-Google allowing crypto payments to its cloud services from Coinbase (COIN) doesn’t move the needle.
+Google allowing crypto payments to its cloud services from Coinbase Global (COIN) doesn’t move the needle.

-COIN is the crypto exchange platform that has run into a litany of problems recently from mass firing of staff to payment problems.
+COIN is the crypto exchange platform that has run into a litany of problems recently, from falling trading volumes and regulatory fines to shifting strategic focus.

 The news is a footnote to the carnage that is really happening front and center in the crypto market.

-Funnily enough, why would a customer choose to pay for Google’s cloud services through Coinbase when an extortionate fee is levied on the Coinbase transaction?
+Funnily enough, why would a customer choose to pay for Google’s cloud services through Coinbase when fees are still meaningful and alternative rails (cards, bank transfers) dominate?

-Crypto isn’t cheap and it doesn’t pretend to be.
+Crypto isn’t cheap, and it doesn’t pretend to be.

-ACH transfers are free and so are debit and credit card purchases in most cases.
+Bank ACH transfers are free or very low cost, and so are most debit/credit card purchases.

-Even though El Salvador claims to be a crypto-first economy, most transactions are completed in cash which are US dollars.
+Even though El Salvador claims to be a crypto-first economy, most everyday transactions continue to be completed in cash or U.S. dollars.

-At least crypto will now be allowed to transact on Google’s platform which is a victory in itself, but I don’t believe this will catch on like wildfire.
+At least crypto will now be allowed to transact on Google’s platform (or at least participate via some rails), which is a victory in itself, but I don’t believe this will catch on like wildfire.

 Crypto is up against a Sisyphean task.